jaiswalashutosh/react-weather-app/README.md

 # React Weather App - HootBoard
-This is a simple weather application that displays the current weather conditions for a given location.
+This is a simple ReactJS weather application that displays the current weather conditions for a given location.

 ## Live Link
 [https://weatherapp-hootboard.netlify.app/](https://weatherapp-hootboard.netlify.app/)